PDA personal use app list

 - EX Kernel Manager (EXKM) : Similar to FKM, but I didn't even bothered touching it.

-- No Gravity App : Limited PDA compatibility, update checking once the app is opened, & not open source.
+- No Gravity App : Limited device compatibility, update checking once the app is opened, & not open source.
 At least it's gratis, I suppose?

 SmartPack

 The sane choice for kernel managers.
-Fork of the now-discontinued Kernel Adiutor.
-I no longer used this for some time as I no longer find any purpose in doing so.
+Fork of the now-discontinued Kernel Adiutor; though no longer maintained since March 2023.

 Advantages compared to common kernel managers such as Franco (FKM) & EX: